NFDI4BIOIMAGE/training/_sources/content_types/slides.md

 ## My Journey Through Bioimage Analysis Teaching Methods From Classroom to Cloud

-Fazeli, Elnaz
+['Elnaz Fazeli']

 Published 2024-02-19

-Licensed cc-by-4.0
+Licensed CC-BY-4.0

 In these slides I introducemy journey through teaching bioimage analysis courses in different formats, from in person courses to online material.
 I have an overview of different training formats and comparing these for different audiences.&nbsp;

-Tags: teaching
+Tags: Teaching

-Content type: slides
+Content type: Slides

 [https://zenodo.org/records/10679054](https://zenodo.org/records/10679054)